-Will Jadeveon Clowney re-sign with Seahawks?: ‘I don’t care about looking down the road’
+Will Jadeveon Clowney re-sign with the Seahawks?
+‘I don’t care about looking down the road,’ he says

 And how Clowney played in that game — five pressures, a sack and a returned fumble for a touchdown, among other things — has only heightened the discussion over his future.

-But as he met the assembled Seattle media prior to practice Wednesday, Clowney insisted he’s thinking only of the present.
+But as he met the assembled Seattle media before practice Wednesday, Clowney insisted he’s thinking only of the present.

 “Right now I’m just focusing on trying to get ready to go for the Eagles,’’ he said, referring to Sunday’s game at Philadelphia.
 “A lot of football left and I’m really focused on this season.
-I don’t care about looking down the road, just one game at a time, because we can do something special here ….
-That’s all I’m really focused on is trying to help this team trying to find a way to get to the playoffs and get to the Super Bowl.’’
+I don’t care about looking down the road, just one game at a time, because we can do something special here. … That’s all I’m really focused on is trying to help this team trying to find a way to get to the playoffs and get to the Super Bowl.’’

 Clowney says that’s in contrast to his final two years in Houston, when he says he let thoughts of his contract situation enter his mind regularly.